 Ready?

 I’ve been single for quite some time, and people inevitably suggest dating apps.
-To which I politely and kindly respond:

 Get f*cked.